Those who go out weeping,

 During the Yom Kippur war in 1973, a soldier asked this moving question to then Prime Minister Golda Meir: “My father was killed in the War of (Independence in) 1948, and we won.
 My uncle was killed in the war of ’56, and we won.
 My brother lost an arm in the ’67 war, and we won.
 Last week, I lost my best friend over there . . . and we’re going to win.
 But is all of our sacrifice worthwhile, Golda?”

-In Psalm 126, the psalmist writes: “Those who go out weeping, carrying seed to sow, will return with songs of joy, carrying sheaves with them.”
-This verse is often quoted in reference to the rebirth of the State of Israel, and it can be found on many buildings and monuments across the land.
+In Psalm 126, the psalmist wrote: “Those who go out weeping, carrying seed to sow, will return with songs of joy, carrying sheaves with them.”
+This verse is often quoted in reference to the rebirth of the state of Israel, and it can be found on many buildings and monuments across the land.

 Israelis have spent much time weeping as they sowed the seeds of a new country.
 Some of those sacrifices have come in the form of working long days in the hot sun; others have come in the form of the ultimate sacrifice – losing a loved one or one’s own life.